JACK Audio Connection Kit (JACK) Client for Python

 - MIT – see the file LICENSE for details.

 - Of course, you’ll need Python.
-Any version where CFFI (see below) is supported should work.
+More specifically, you’ll need Python 3.
 If you don’t have Python installed yet, you should get one of the distributions which already include CFFI and NumPy (and many other useful things), e.g. Anaconda or WinPython.

 Those are needed for the installation of the Python module and its dependencies.
 Most systems will have these installed already, but if not, you should install it with your package manager or you can download and install pip and setuptools as described on the pip installation page.
 If you happen to have pip but not setuptools, use this command:

 python3 -m pip install setuptools --user

 The C Foreign Function Interface for Python is used to access the C-API of the JACK library from within Python.
-It supports CPython 2.6, 2.7, 3.x; and is distributed with PyPy.
+It is supported on CPython and is distributed with PyPy.
 If it’s not installed already, you should install it with your package manager (the package might be called python3-cffi or similar), or you can get it with:

 python3 -m pip install cffi --user